Minimally Invasive Surgery

 Urethral Stricture, the narrowing of the urethra, prevents normal urination.
 Congenital defects or trauma complications can cause Urethal Stricture.
 To open up the uretha and permit normal urine flow, we pass a series of dilators through the urethra.

-Cystoscopic Evaluation of the Urinary Tract/Laser Ablation of Tumors: Ultrasound doesn’t always identify cancer in the urinary tract, especially if it is primarily located in the urethra.
+Cystoscopic Evaluation of the Urinary Tract: Ultrasound doesn’t always identify cancer in the urinary tract, especially if it is primarily located in the urethra.
 Cystoscopy, however, allows for tumor visualization and biopsy to confirm cell type.